 - Comprehensive Risk Charge/Correlation Trading The market risk capital rule requires capital for correlation trading positions.
-The Company's correlation trading exposure covered under the market risk capital rule matured in fourth quarter 2014. - De Minimis Charge is applied to risks that are not captured in the VaR models.
+The Company's correlation trading exposure covered under the market risk capital rule matured in fourth quarter 2014. - De Minimis Charge includes impacts from risks that are not captured in the Capital models.
+The De Minimis Charge as of March 31, 2025 includes \$786 million of additional required capital due to data limitations.